workers providing first aid to injured co-worker

 A: Safe + Sound offers the following group first aid training classes:

-• Standard First Aid & CPR/AED Level A
+• Intermediate First Aid (OFA Level 2)

 • Standard First Aid & CPR/AED Level C